azurecitadel/azurecitadel/content/network/privatelink/vnetintegration.md

 ### DNS

-Click on the DNS tab.
+Click on the DNS tab at the top of the Inspector Gadget webpage.

 Enter in the SQL server's FQDN, e.g. `microhack-richeney.database.windows.net`.

 ![DNS returns Public IP](/network/privatelink/images/dnsPublic.png)